 In 2016, the day before I was due to fly away to a jam-packed two week itinerary in Mexico, I was diagnosed with Bell’s Palsy.
 After 3 days of waiting it out to see how bad it would get, my doctors gave me the green light to re-book my outgoing flight, on the condition that I traded my busy schedule for a fortnight of lying about on a beach.
 With my face in agony, and with a hefty sized steroid prescription, I made the 11 hour trip to meet my friend who had gone ahead.
 We settled on Tulum, a lazy town a couple of hours South of the heavily commercialised city of Cancun.

 Despite the pain, tiredness and lack of movement in my face, the off-road traveller in me was becoming restless after just two days.
 Under strict instruction not to drink alcohol and get plenty of rest, I decided a spa treatment was well deserved (future Sarah could deal with the Tulum sized credit card charge later).
-I spoke with numerous spas, eventually settling on a local woman, recommended to me by our hotel.
+I spoke with numerous spas, eventually settling on a local woman, recommended to me by our hotel (check out our Bali beach hut room).
 “It’s a bit of an intense experience”, she warned me, explaining that the massage had made her cry.
 When I pushed her further, she told me that her masseuse had said that an intense emotional release was common.
 Tears were particularly common for people that had a tendency to emit a tough persona.

 I went into my massage with little concern for tears.
 I just wanted my back rubbed.
 My massage was delightfully set up in a little beach hut, burning sage hanging from the ceiling, and the sound of the waves crashing on the beach nearby.
 I lay for an hour, somewhat disappointed.
 I thought I was going into a massage for a really good muscle rub, instead, I had laid there dozing whilst my healer pressed down on different parts of my body and moved crystals from my hands, to my head, to my stomach.
 It felt pleasant, but I certainly didn’t want to cry.